An almost sure KPZ relation for SLE and Brownian motion: Examples

 We will first prove that the set of local cut points of $\wh\eta'$ a.s.\ has dimension $3-3\kappa'/8$.
-The set of local cut points of $\wh\eta'$ is equal to the union for $t \in \BB Q \cap [0,\infty)$ of the set of points where the left boundary of $\eta'|_{[t,\infty)}$ hits the right boundary of $\eta'|_{[t,\infty)}$ on the left-hand side (except for the point $\eta'(t)$ itself).
-By countable stability of Hausdorff dimension and translation invariance, it suffices to show that the dimension of the set of points where the left and right boundaries of $\eta'([0,\infty))$ intersect in this manner a.s.\ has a dimension of $3-3\kappa'/8$.
+The set of local cut points of $\wh\eta'$ is contained in the union over all $t \in \BB Q \cap [0,\infty)$ of the set of points where the left boundary of $\eta'([t,\infty))$ hits the right boundary of $\eta'([t,\infty))$ on the left-hand side (except for the point $\eta'(t)$ itself) and contains this set for $t=0$.
+By countable stability of Hausdorff dimension and translation invariance, it suffices to show that the dimension of the set of points where the left and right boundaries of $\eta'([0,\infty))$ intersect in this manner a.s.\ has dimension $3-3\kappa'/8$.

 The pre-image of this set under $\eta'$ (parameterized by quantum area) is equal to the set of times when the correlated Brownian motions~$L$ and~$R$ attain a simultaneous running infimum relative to time~$0$.
 A simultaneous running infimum of $L$ and $R$ is the same as a $\pi/2$-cone time $t$ for the time-reversal of $(L,R)$ with the property that~$0$ is contained in the corresponding cone interval.
-By~\cite[Theorem~1]{evans-cone} (c.f.\ the proof of~\cite[Lemmas~9.4 and~9.5]{wedges}), it follows that the Hausdorff dimension of this set of times is $1-\kappa'/8$.
-By applying Theorem~\ref{thm-dim-relation}, we obtain that the dimension of this set of intersection points of the boundaries of $\eta'|_{[0,\infty)}$, and hence also the set of local cut points of $\wh\eta'$, is given by $3-3\kappa'/8$.
+By~\cite[Theorem~1]{evans-cone} (c.f.\ the proof of~\cite[Lemmas~8.5]{wedges}), it follows that the Hausdorff dimension of this set of times is a.s.\ $1-\kappa'/8$; in fact, the same is a.s.\ true of its intersection with $[0,s]$ for any $s>0$.
+By applying Theorem~\ref{thm-dim-relation}, we obtain that the dimension of this set of intersection points of the boundaries of $\eta'|_{[0,\infty)}$, and hence also the set of local cut points of $\wh\eta'$, is given by $3-3\kappa'/8$; in fact the same is a.s.\ true for the set of local cut points of every non-trivial segment of $\wh\eta'$.

-By local absolute continuity, the a.s.\ dimension of the set of local cut points of whole-plane, chordal, or radial SLE$_{\kappa'}$ is the same as the a.s.\ dimension of the set of local cut points of $\wh\eta'$.
-By a straightforward argument using the conformal Markov property and endpoint continuity (i.e., transience) of SLE$_{\kappa'}$, we find that the dimension of the set of cut points of each of the three versions of SLE$_{\kappa'}$ is a.s.\ equal to the dimension of its set of local cut points. \end{proof}